Bachittar Singh

-Family background
+Biography

 Bhai Bachittar Singh was the son of Bhai Mani Singh.
 He made a name for himself when he single-handedly defeated a drunken elephant let loose by the Army of the Mughal Empire during the siege of Lohgarh.

 Death

 An account cited that after Singh fought on the bank of a stream called Sarsa, where all of his companions perished, he was wounded during an encounter with the Mughal army on his way to Ropar.
 Bachittar Singh's wounds proved to be fatal.
 He succumbed to his injuries and died on 8 December 1705.
 Nihang Khan had the cremation performed secretly the following night.